digitalgenesiskompound/docker-nas/README.md

 Edit the `.env` file to configure:
 - `SECRET_KEY`: A secure secret key for your application.

-*Command to create a random 32 character string*
+*Command to create a random 32 character string:*
 ```
 openssl rand -hex 32
 ```